-Have you tried to use chalk paint or milk paint?
+Have you tried to use chalk paint or milk paint instead of traditional paints?
 I’m a regular chalk painter (see this chest and this buffet), but I wondered what the difference is.
 Wonder no more.
-I’ve tested both on one piece of furniture as a bit of an experiment to see which I prefer.
+I’ve tested both types of paint on one piece of furniture as a bit of an experiment to see which I prefer.

-I’m going to share the results with you and give you some insights as to why you should choose chalk paint or milk paint for your project.
+I’m going to share the results with you, tell you the main difference and give you some insights as to why you should choose chalk paint or milk paint for your diy projects.

 Ranking Factors for chalk paint vs milk paint

-Sheen – Chalk paint has a VERY dull, flat or matte finish (you choose the adjective).
-Before you seal it, chalk paint has an almost “chalky” feeling to it.
+Sheen – Chalk paint has a VERY dull, flat or matte appearance (you choose the adjective).
+Before you seal it, chalk paint has an almost chalky finish or feeling to it.
 After you seal the chalk paint with wax or a top coat, you can achieve a shinier finish, but it doesn’t ever look glossy.
-Milk paint is also has a very flat or matte finish.
+Milk paint also has a very flat or matte finish.
 It can be shinier if you finish it with a poly sealer.

-Thickness – One reason I was attracted to chalk paint is that it’s very thick and really covers, sometimes with just one coat.
-Milk paint has a much thinner texture and can even be used like a whitewash (if you’re using white).
-More than one coat is required.
+Thickness – One reason I was attracted to chalk paint is that it has a very thick consistency and really covers well , sometimes with just a first coat.
+Milk paint has a much thinner texture and can even be used like a paint wash (if you’re using white).
+Usually a second coat is required.

 Ease of Application – Milk paint goes on quickly and easily because the consistency of the paint is much thinner.
 Milk paint can be applied with a brush or a roller (or even a sprayer).
-Most milk paint requires mixing because it comes in powder form.
+Most milk paint requires mixing because it comes as a milk paint powder.
 Chalk paint, unless you make it yourself, is premixed.
-Chalk paint can also be applied with a brush or a roller; however, since it is VERY thick you might need to add a bit of water for a roller application, which is easy to do.
+Chalk paint can also be applied with a brush or a roller; however, since it is a VERY thick paint you might need to add a bit of water for a roller application, which is easy to do.

 Preparation – You are not required to sand a surface before you use chalk paint.
-The surface you are painting should be clean, dry, and not greasy.
-Chalk paint is very thick and it can stick to pretty slippery surfaces, even furniture with a shiny finish.
-Milk paint can also be applied without sanding, but if you are applying it to a shiny piece of furniture you EITHER need to add a bonding agent OR you need to do some light sanding.
+The surface you are painting takes very little preparation, it just needs to be clean, dry, and not greasy.
+Chalk paint is a thicker paint and can stick to slippery surfaces, even furniture with a shiny finish.
+Milk paint can also be applied without sanding, but if you are applying it to a shiny piece of furniture but for the best results you EITHER need to add a bonding agent OR you need to do some light sanding.

-Smell – These days MOST paints are low VOC (which means low odor).
-Oil paint is an exception, but chalk paint is an acrylic/water-based paint with very low odor.
-Milk paint is also water based with no odor.
+Smell – These days MOST paints are low VOC or volatile organic compounds (which means low odor).
+Oil-based paints are the exception, but chalk paint is an acrylic/water-based paint with very low odor.
+Milk paint is also a water-based paint with no odor.

 Sealing Required for Milk Paint?
-Sealing is also required for milk paint if it is used on high-traffic pieces, like kitchen cabinets.
+Sealing is also required for milk paint if it is used on high-use pieces, like kitchen cabinets.
 It’s not as necessary on something like a dresser, but similar to chalk paint the piece is more likely to show signs of wear.
-You can seal milk paint with natural wax, hemp oil or polyacrylic.
+You can seal milk paint with natural wax, hemp oil or polyacrylic each of which result in different looks.
 Both hemp oil and wax have a softer finish.
 Poly is better for areas that get wet because it blocks water.

 Works Best On This Surface – Chalk paint can be used on almost any surface.
-I’ve used it on wood, metal candle holders, glass and even tile.
+It is a good choice for a variety of surfaces including wood, metal candle holders, glass and even tile.
 Chalk paint can have an “antique” finish or it can have a smooth finish.
 It depends on how you apply it.
 Milk paint is primarily used on wood surfaces.
 It doesn’t work as well on slippery surfaces unless they are sanded.

 What’s the best brand of Chalk Paint to Use? – This is one thing bloggers out there don’t tell you because sometimes a brand is paying them to write the post.
 In a sponsored post, obviously, they aren’t going to talk about other brands.
 I’ve used many brands of different paints.
 For chalk paint, I didn’t notice any difference between the less expensive brands like Rustoleum and the more expensive brands like Annie Sloan.
 I would definitely go with whatever brand is the cheapest.

 What’s the best brand of Milk Paint to Use?
-If you don’t mind mixing it yourself, Miss Mustard Seed is great.
-If you want to get a mixed version, I like Rustoleum.
+If you don’t mind mixing it yourself, Miss Mustard Seed milk paint is great.
+If you want to get a mixed version, I like Rustoleum milk paint.